mattiadurso/PoseBench/README.md

 #### Benchmarks
 * [ ] IMC
     - Add multiview support, now only stereo
-* [ ] Add support for matchers (LoFTR, RoMA, etc) by changing feature extraction method and separating kpts/depth dicts.
-No need to repead depth extraction.
 * [ ] Enable partial pose estimation with images in input scene (due to subsample).